Skip to main content

 We use a variety of strategies to sustain access, contain costs, and enhance buying power, including working with consortia to obtain group discounts, engaging in intensive negotiations with vendors, and signing multi-year licenses.
 We actively manage our ongoing subscriptions, adding or removing databases or titles to meet changing needs and maximize value.

 We also support open access and actively explore new scholarly communication models that can remove financial barriers and ensure free global access to scholarship.
-Read about our new UMD PACT group and the Big Ten Academic Alliance's Collective Collection initiatives to learn more about these efforts.
+Read about our UMD PACT group and the Big Ten Academic Alliance's Collective Collection initiatives to learn more about these efforts.

 Back to Top